 Learn more about the basics of radiation therapy.

-Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional support, and other therapies.
-Your child may also receive palliative treatments similar to those meant to eliminate the tumor, such as surgery or radiation therapy.
-Talk with your child’s doctor about the goals of each treatment in the treatment plan.
+Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional and spiritual support, and other therapies.
+Your child may also receive palliative treatments similar to those meant to get rid of the tumor, such as surgery or radiation therapy.

-After this testing is done, your child’s doctor will talk about your treatment options.
-Often the treatment plan will include the treatments described above such as surgery and/or radiation therapy, but the same type of radiation therapy cannot usually be used more than once.
+After this testing is done, your child’s doctor will talk about the treatment options.
+Often the treatment plan will include the treatments described above, such as surgery and/or radiation therapy, but the same type of radiation therapy cannot usually be used more than once.
 There are also treatments being studied in clinical trials for children with recurrent or worsening craniopharyngioma.
-Talk with your doctor whether this might be an option for your child.
+Talk with your doctor about whether this might be an option for your child.
 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.

-If treatment doesn’t work
+If treatment does not work

-Hospice care is a type of palliative care for people who are expected to live less than 6 months.
-It is designed to provide the best possible quality of life for people who are near the end of life.
+Hospice care is designed to provide the best possible quality of life for people who are expected to live less than 6 months.
 Parents and guardians are encouraged to talk with the health care team about hospice options, which include hospice care at home, a special hospice center, or other health care locations.
 Nursing care and special equipment can make staying at home a workable option for many families.
-Some children may be happier if they can arrange to attend school part-time or keep up other activities and social connections.
+Some children may be happier if they can attend school part-time or keep up other activities and social connections.
 The child’s health care team can help parents or guardians decide on an appropriate level of activity.
 Making sure a child is physically comfortable and free from pain is extremely important as part of end-of-life care.
 Learn more about caring for a terminally ill child and advanced care planning.